sylhare/sylhare.github.io/_posts/2020-04-07-Kotlin-tcp-socket-example.md

 }
 ```

-The relaxed mock is used so you don't have to manually specify and mock all of the internals.
+The relaxed mock is used, so you don't have to manually specify and mock all the internals.
 Mockk will do it for you.
 Obviously this test is just a dummy example, you don't want to let uncaught exceptions in your code.

 ## Using a framework: ktor